jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 *   Review all PRs with the label [“Backport to WP Beta/RC”](https://github.com/WordPress/gutenberg/pulls?q=label%3A%22Backport+to+WP+Core%22+sort%3Acreated-desc+).
 Verify if everything is expected, and that the PRs are not “risky” to go into a core release.
 *   Create a branch based on wp/trunk and named in accordance with the release being prepared e.g: wp/trunk-5-4-0-rc-1.
 *   Cherry-pick each PR into the newly created branch.

+    *   There is [a convenient cherry-picking automation](https://developer.wordpress.org/block-editor/contributors/code/release/auto-cherry-picking/) available via `npm run cherry-pick`.
+It finds all merged Pull Requests with the “Backport to WP Beta/RC” label, cherry-picks them, and asks whether to automatically comment on the relevant PRs and push the branch to Github.
+You can also pass another label as the first argument.

+    *   You can also do it manually.
 The hash of the commit can be extracted from the GitHub pull request page.
 In order to avoid merge conflicts, it is important to make sure the commits are cherry-picked in the same order they were made in the master branch.
 This will likely not be the same order that appears in the label view, so double-check the merge date and if necessary refer to the [commit history](https://github.com/WordPress/gutenberg/commits/master).
 You can combine multiple commits in a single command, like so: `git cherry-pick c82094d8389b1756f05d4079ba98e4ee25961502 && git cherry-pick 548e600f14924d7fcfdb5250f45f718d3759d022 && git cherry-pick b72b41e27f008540410c45023b655c8ee20b67ae`
 *   Merge conflicts may still happen.
 If they do, you will have to resolve them, and if you are unsure how, message the PR author for assistance.
 Take notes about what steps were taken to resolve the conflict.
-*   After solving a conflict execute the cherry-pick command with the remaining commits to merge.
+*   After solving a conflict execute the cherry-pick command (or the cherry-pick automation) with the remaining commits to merge.
 *   Push the branch to GitHub.
 *   Create a pull request on GitHub from the branch you created into the wp-trunk branch.
 The PR description should include a table that lists all the PRs that were cherry-picked, the authors (pinging the authors with a mention so the authors are aware that the PR will be part of the next WordPress release) and specify the changes that were made to solve the conflicts (in case there was a conflict).
 A sample PR can be checked at  [https://github.com/WordPress/gutenberg/pull/21083](https://href.li/?https://github.com/WordPress/gutenberg/pull/21083).
 *   Verify that continuous integration executed with success for the PR.